emezav/bulk_backupandrestore/README.md

 ## Installation

-Copy this folder into admin/tool and perform a site upgrage (via web or CLI).
+Copy this folder into admin/tool and perform a site upgrade (via web or CLI).

 Upon installation, go to Site Administration -> Courses -> Bulk backup and restore courses.